If you've improved your credit score, you may be able to renegotiate your loan rate and terms with your lender. Find out how to renegotiate your loan.

 Student Credit Cards

 Students may want to consider applying for a student credit card.
 These cards are designed for full-time students and have less stringent qualifications and requirements.
-Although they tend to come with lower credit limits, it can help the cardholder build their credit while they are still in school.
+Student credit card typically has no annual fees and a decent rewards system.
+However, they tend to come with lower credit limits which can lead to high debt-to-credit ratios.
+But it can also help students build their payment history while they are still in school, which may positively affect their credit scores.

 Secured Credit Cards